 Leftovers are a staple in our household but eating the same thing over and over again can get boring.
 With the holidays here, leftovers are bound to be in abundance.
-I have started going thru my favorite recipes to find new ways to freshen up those leftovers.
-Tonight, I too one of my favorite recipes and mixed it up to use up leftover turkey.
-The best part is no one needs to know it came from leftovers and makes a great dish to pass at your next potluck.
+I have started going through my favorite recipes to find new ways to freshen up those leftovers from Thanksgiving.
+Using my leftover turkey I remade it into one of my favorite recipes, and the best part is no one needs to know it came from leftovers.
+My leftover turkey broccoli braid recipe makes a great dish to pass at your next potluck.
+As you are cooking this wonderful meal though, I’d like to remind you to please do not forget to be burn aware!

 - 2 packages Great Value crescent rolls